Ethical considerations of AI

 • Consumer Protection Laws – AI-powered products and services must comply with laws like the EU’s Unfair Commercial Practices Directive and the UK’s Consumer Rights Act 2015 to prevent deceptive practices.

-• Intellectual Property (IP) Laws – this are is governed by the UK Copyright, Designs and Patents Act 1988 and the EU Copyright Directive.
+• Intellectual Property (IP) Laws – this is governed by the UK Copyright, Designs and Patents Act 1988 and the EU Copyright Directive.
 Key challenges include:

 • Use of copyrighted materials to train AI models.